zlatanvasovic/hackwork/README.md

 ### Constants

-There are constants for paths and configuration.
+There are path and configuration constants.

 #### Paths